 - Limit their letters to a maximum of three pages.

-- A completed Recognition Reception Nominee Information Form (completed and submitted digitally by March 1) that includes:
+- A completed Faculty and Academic Staff Nominee Submission Form submitted by March 1 that includes:

 - Information about the nominee and the award under consideration,

 - A one-paragraph narrative describing the merits of the nominee for this award (max.
-200 words), and
+200 words).

 Selection Process and Criteria

-In selecting the recipient of the award, the Dean's Council will give special consideration to research produced within the past five years.
+In selecting the recipient of the award, the Dean's Council will give special consideration to refereed publications and/or juried exhibits and performances versus other evidence of research produced within the past five years.
 Further, refereed publications and/or juried exhibits and performances are given greater weight than other evidence of research.
 Research, as defined in the Faculty Personnel Rules, is "creative activity evidenced by contributions to the knowledge, works, techniques, or principles, or by demonstrations of one's mastery of the techniques or principles of one's discipline, in media appropriate to it, which are or were available to critical evaluation by one's peers within the discipline."